-- Sortly – this was considered “Best Overall” and allows you to use folder and subfolders to categorize your items.
+- Shortly – this was considered “Best Overall” and allowed you to use folder and subfolders to categorize your items.
 A bonus here is that it could allow you to print off QR labels if you were moving to put on boxes.

-- Memento Database: “Most Versatile,” according to The Balance, could be coming from the ability to search, sort, and filter items afterward the initial inventory you can find what you are looking for.
+- Memento Database: “Most Versatile,” according to The Balance, could be coming from the ability to search, sort, and filter items afterward the initial inventory, so you to find what you are looking for easier.

 - Nest Egg: Currently, this app is available on iOS, but it has been recognized for “Most Features.”
 This app can scan barcodes to retrieve product information automatically.
 This app isn’t helpful for the current items in your house, but for future purchases.

 - My Stuff: This app, too, is only available on iOS and is “Best for Organizing Collections.”
 It has options to keep track of collectible items across devices to help prevent from buying multiples.

 - Magic Home Inventory: The last two have been iOS only, but here is one for Android users.
 Magic Home is a great resource and recognized as “Best for Multiple Properties.”
 You can inventory your home, and your rental property in the same app and breakdown not just by the location, but by the room location as well too

 - BluePlum Home Inventory: This Mac software is “Best for Remote Management,” and works well across devices syncing automatically, so you have up-to-date information on whichever method you choose.

 - Smart Inventory System: This is an app that was created by NonZeroApp and is “Best for Tracking Quantities.”
 It, too, has QR code capabilities.
 A bonus of this app is their customizable fields.

 Remember, an inventory isn’t for you to prove what you had, but to remember what you had.